Jumeira Baccalaureate School, Jumeirah 1 – The Review

 • Outstanding all-through IB curriculum in place

-• Outstanding governance – investing, committed and passionate about the school, its potential and the success of its students
+• Taaleem backing - and extraordinary and outstanding commitment to the school and its children.
+Outstanding governance – investing, committed and passionate about the school, its potential and the success of its students

-• Genuine inclusivity with SEN and curriculum provision to match
+• GENUINE inclusion with SEN and curriculum provision to match

 • Outstanding facility provision